gnugat/gnugat.github.io/_carew/posts/2015-06-10-sf-differently-part-2-bootstrap.md

 For the same reason we chose Symfony we've decided to use Apache for our web servers (it's the one used for all previous projects).

-> **Note**: By providing Nginx trainings and recruiting devops used to it Acme
+> **Note**: By providing Nginx trainings and recruiting devops used to, it Acme
-> could change our technology stack.
+> could change its technology stack.
 The only rule when switching to another
 > technology is to stick to it in order to avoid having too many different technologies.

 We need to create a virtual host first by creating the `/etc/apache2/sites-available/items.conf`